HakanBastedt/Marlin4Due/README.md

 # Marlin4Due 3D Printer Firmware
 <img align="right" src="Documentation/Logo/Marlin%20Logo%20GitHub.png" />

+This branch integrates the laser code from https://github.com/TurnkeyTyranny.
+That version of Marlin got outdated and I wanted a faster version for my 40W CO2 laser.
+Here is now a working laser code for Due.
+The first day I could engrave using the G7 raster command at almost 20000 mm/min at an image resolution of 270 dpi and 100 steps/mm in the Nema 17 stepper motors/drv8825 driver (1/16) microstep).

+I have integrated and made it work, credit goes of course to those that made the actual initial coding.

+*HakanBastedt*

 ### Story about Marlin 32bit
 Some time ago bobc started with this port.
 After some time sadly he stopped with the development.
 So I started to take his work and try to make some small modifications.
 After a couple of weeks I found the most importent things which speed up my new fork.
 Thanks to bobc for this great work!
 I'm not a professional programmer and without bobc I couldn't do that.